Code-Institute-Submissions/TravelSafeMalariaMap/README.md

 ## Features

 * First feature is the user insput to select a country.
-* Second feature is zooming in the selected country on the map (in the process).
+* Second feature is zooming in the selected country on the map.
-* Third feature is displaying the vaccination list needed before going to that country (in the process).
+* Third feature is displaying the type of prevention and malaria risk in that country.

-* Features Left To Implement:
-1.Get all the countries in the search option and to show their required vaccines.
-2.Finish what had yet to implement.

 ----
 ## Technologies used